Prerequisites

 instanceType | String | GPU Instance or CPU Instance type | N/A |

-autoscaling | Boolean | Whether a cluster has autoscaling enabled | false |
+autoscaling | Boolean | Whether a cluster has autoscaling enabled.
+Not supported for rack-based instance types (GB200, GB300). | false |

-targetNodes | Integer | The quantity of desired Nodes in the Node Pool (minimum 0) | N/A |
+targetNodes | Integer | The number of desired Nodes in the Node Pool (Optional, minimum 0).
+Mutually exclusive with targetRacks. | N/A |

 minNodes | Integer | The minimum number of Nodes in the cluster (Optional if autoscaling: false) | 0 |